target/consensource-docs/content/docs/developer/_index.md

 This section is intended to help software developers better understand how ConsenSource works, and how they can contribute to the project.

-If you are interested in learning more about the business value of ConsenSource, you can read the [Business Documentation](/docs/business)
+If you are interested in learning more about the business value of ConsenSource, you can read the [Business Documentation](/docs/business).

+### ConsenSource Guides